RyanWhitemore/magicCardApp/README.md

 1. **Backend (.env in ./src/magic_api)**
     - `CONNECTIONSTRING`: MongoDB URL for database connection.
     - `REACT_APP_SERVPORT`: Port number for running the Backend locally in the background.
+    - `LOCALDBSTRING`: MongoDB URL for locally connecting to database

 2. **Root Directory (.env in repository's root)**
     - `REACT_APP_SERVPORT`: Port number for running the Backend locally in the background.